simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 ```

-Now, just close the current teminal tab and open a new tab.
+Now, just close the current terminal tab and open a new tab.

 Run